Rebstorm/jacks.se/posts/code-reviews.md

 - **Inconsistency**: Apply the same standards to everyone, including senior team members.
 This consistency helps maintain fairness and credibility in the review process.

-If you can stick to those 6 simple rules.
+If you can stick to those 7 points.
 I can guarantee a better code and working environment.